Water Conservation Tips

 Please reference your township website for further information.

-Please stay informed of current drought conditions in NJ.
+Please stay informed of current drought conditions in New Jersey.
 For detailed information and updates, please visit www.njdrought.org.
 We are in the Coastal North Region.
 Please observe the ODD/EVEN watering schedule by only watering your lawn on alternate days.
 If you can water less frequently than every other day, please do so.

 Here is a link to the Marlboro Town Ordinance on declaring a water emergency: MarlWaterEmergency